National Park & Monument Road Trip

 Next, we headed over to Antelope Flats Road to see Mormon Row and the Moulton Barn.
 Added as a National Register of Historic Places in 1997, the buildings are from a time when Mormon settlers came to make a new life for themselves.
 The T.A.
 Moulton barn is the most famous and most photographed.
 With the mountains as a backdrop, you’ll soon see why.

-Overnight in Jackson: The Lexington at Jackson Hole 285 North Cache Street
+Where To Stay: The Lexington at Jackson Hole 285 North Cache Street

 This hotel’s location is absolutely perfect!
 You will be within walking distance of the entire downtown area including the famous Antler Arch at George Washington Memorial Park.
 The Lexington had the perfect mountain feel and the rooms were fantastic.
 In each room, you’ll also find an adorable stuffed animal named Lexi Wolf.
 You can adopt her and bring her home or your child can adopt another “member of the pack” for a charge of $25.00.
 Our youngest loved Lexi and naturally, we had to adopt her and bring her home.